klfoulk16/flask-sqlalchemy-bind/README.md

         return app
 ```

-## Adding a Click Command to Reset the Database
+## Adding a CLI Command to Reset the Database

 If you'd like to add a command line tool to reset the database add the following code to the your application: